Courses - Faculty of Creative Arts And Industries

 Prerequisite: MUS 220

-Academic study of the resources, instruments, techniques, and stylistic conventions relevant to the performance of music from Renaissance to modern times, with an emphasis on works of the eighteenth and nineteenth centuries.
+Academic study of the resources, instruments, techniques, scholarship, and stylistic conventions relevant to the performance of historical musical repertoires.
 Students consider the role that an awareness of historical factors can play in contemporary performance, and gain understanding of some of the key debates surrounding historically informed performance.

 Music Production 1